snek5000/snek5000/README.md

 ### Easy way

-This workflow requires you to setup a python environment.
+This workflow requires you to setup a Python environment.
 There are two ways to do this (and it has to be done only once):

 1. Using `venv`